-federal hate crime legislation have been passed: the Civil Rights Acts of 1964 and 1968; the Violent Crime Control and Law Enforcement Act of 1994, which includes Title IV, the Violence Against Women Act (VAWA); and the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009 (Matthew Shepard Act).
-Prior to VAWA's passage, hate crime legislation largely centered on bias based on racial or ethnic identity.
-VAWA and the Matthew Shepard Act expanded federal hate crime legislation to cover gender, disability, and sexual orientation.
-32
+Congress passed the first pieces of federal legislation targeting race-based crime shortly after the Civil War.30 Since then, only four other major pieces of federal hate crime legislation have been passed: the Civil Rights Acts of 1964 and 1968; the Violent Crime Control and Law Enforcement Act of 1994, which includes Title IV, the Violence Against Women Act ("VAWA"); and the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009 ("Matthew Shepard Act").31 Prior to VAWA's passage, hate crime legislation largely centered on bias based on racial or ethnic identity.
+VAWA and the Matthew Shepard Act expanded federal hate crime legislation to cover gender, disability, and sexual orientation.32